 Companies who adopt a permission marketing strategy soon learn that consent management goes well beyond data collection.
 And, new regulations both in the US and abroad require that certain permissions or consent are obtained from the customer before conducting any marketing.
 This consent must be maintained, validated and updated as necessary.
 In addition, industry regulations and best practices require organizations to have record keeping and reporting on all permission and data activities to establish a defendable position.
+Read more on what a consent management platform is.

 The proliferation of mobile adoption adds to the compliance complexity.
 A significant number of people choose to engage with an organization via mobile, yet mobile communications, specifically SMS and automated dial, require an opt-in per the Federal Communications Commission's amended TCPA rule.
 New TCPA rules require companies to allow consumers to revoke consent more easily and if a phone number has changed hands, companies will only get one chance to stop calling the new user before facing penalties.